-"I was always this little blond, hazel-eyed white girl, always with Negro children," Manley says in a littleknown biography, "Effa Manley and the Newark Eagles," by Jim Overmyer.
+"I was always this little blond, hazel-eyed white girl, always with Negro children," Manley says in a littleknown biography, "Effa Manley and the Newark Eagles," by Jim Over-

 Effa grew up caught in the mystifying web of being white in a biracial family.
 It had been passed through both history and lore that one drop of Negro blood and you were forevermore, inescapably black.
-Family composition seemed to matter, as well.
-Effa chose not to argue about her white parentage and proudly chose to live in a black world.
+Family composition seemed to matter, as her white parentage and proudly chose to live in a black world